bbauska/JS-Eloquent/README.md

 Those last two parameters make it possible to draw only part of circle.
 The angles are measured in radians, not degrees.
-This means a full circle has an angle of 2*π*, or 2 \* Math.PI, which is about 6.28.
+This means a full circle has an angle of 2*π*, or 2 &ast; Math.PI, which is about 6.28.
 The angle starts counting at the point to the right of the circle's center and goes clockwise from there.
 You can use a start of 0 and an end bigger than 2*π* (say, 7) to draw a full circle.